google/skia/site/user/api/SkImage_Reference.md

 <a href="#SkImage_MakeCrossContextFromEncoded_dstColorSpace">dstColorSpace</a>. <a href="undocumented#Color_Space">Color Space</a> of <a href="#Image">Image</a> is determined by encoded <a href="#SkImage_MakeCrossContextFromEncoded_data">data</a>.

 <a href="#Image">Image</a> is returned if format of <a href="#SkImage_MakeCrossContextFromEncoded_data">data</a> is recognized and supported, and if <a href="#SkImage_MakeCrossContextFromEncoded_context">context</a>
 supports moving resources.
-Recognized formats vary by platform and <a href="undocumented#GPU">GPU</a> back-end.
+Recognized formats vary by platform and GPU back-end.

 <a href="#Image">Image</a> is returned using <a href="#SkImage_MakeFromEncoded">MakeFromEncoded</a> if <a href="#SkImage_MakeCrossContextFromEncoded_context">context</a> is nullptr or does not support
 moving resources between contexts.